BrianJesseKimani/Infix-postfix-calculator/README.md

 8. postfix_eval_short

 The labs package comprises our stack and queue data structures used to implement the shunting yard alrgorithm.
-The Calculator class which contains all the code for this assignment(converting to postfix, postfix evaluation).
+The Calculator class which contains all the code (converting to postfix, postfix evaluation).

 Kindly run the code on the command-line, with the first argument being the input txt